-Many modular students travel from outside Dublin, or even from outside Ireland, to attend classes on their designated weekends [although during the COVID pandemic classes were mainly conducted remotely].
+Many modular students travel from outside Dublin, or even from outside Ireland, to attend classes on their designated weekends.
+Weekends on which class takes place are published to well in advance, allowing students to plan their commitments accordingly.
+King's Inns has also assessed which units or modules are best suited to in-person delivery and which may be delivered online successfully.
+King's Inns has taken into account the needs of the typical modular student in ensuring that a higher proportion of their classes take place in live online sessions than is the case for full-time students, thus reducing the requirement on modular students to be physically present at King's Inns.
 The purpose of the Diploma in Legal Studies from its inception has been to provide an alternative route to completing the academic phase of legal education and, on passing the Entrance Exam, proceeding to the professional phase of barrister education and training.

-5. The impact of the Covid-19 pandemic of 2020 and Brexit on the above matters.
+5. The impact of the Covid-19 pandemic and Brexit on the above matters.

-In relation to Brexit, 34 barristers of England & Wales and Northern Ireland were admitted to the degree of Barrister-at-Law in 2021 compared with 47 in 2020 and 76 in 2019.
-23 barristers of England & Wales were admitted to the Bar of Ireland in 2021 compared with 35 in 2020, 24 in 2019, 39 in 2018 and 14 in 2017.
-11 barristers of Northern Ireland were admitted in 2021, compared with 12 in 2020, 52 in 2019, 19 in 2018 and 8 in 2017.
+In relation to Brexit, 11 barristers of England & Wales and Northern Ireland were admitted to the degree of Barrister-at-Law in 2022 compared with 34 in 2021 and 47 in 2020 and 76 in 2019 10barristers of England & Wales were admitted to the Bar of Ireland in 2022 compared with 23 in 2021, 35 in 2020, 24 in 2019 and 39 in 2018.
+1 barrister of Northern Ireland was admitted in 2022, compared with 11 in 2021, 12in 2020, 52 in 2019 and 19 in 2018.
 These trends reflected an influx of applications by these barristers to the result of the 2016 Brexit referendum, followed by an easing in applications in the last couple of years.
 Most of those admitted through these routes have not commenced practice in Ireland.
 The number of barristers of Northern Ireland admitted in 2021 reflected applications to be admitted to the Bar of Ireland in order to represent clients at the Stardust inquest.

 King's Inns responded swiftly to the COVID pandemic by moving teaching and assessments online.
-This ensured that all students were able to complete their courses of study in 2019-20 and 2020-21, that applications to sit the entrance examinations were processed smoothly in 2020 and 2021 and the Entrance Exams were successfully completed.
-This enabled a new intake of Barrister-at-Law degree course students to commence their studies in October 2020 and October 2021.
+This ensured that all students were able to complete their courses of study in the years disrupted by the pandemic.

 In advance of the academic year 2021-2022, in light of ongoing uncertainty regarding the public health situation, King's Inns carried out extensive work in order to design and implement a "hybrid" model of delivery for 2021-2022 for the Barrister- at Law degree course.
-The use of this model allowed King's Inns to ensure continuity of small group, intensive teaching during a period of on-going public health crises.
-During the September-December term 2021, students were required to attend some classes in person and others online.
+The use of this model allowed King's Inns to ensure continuity of small group, intensive teaching during a period of ongoing public health crises.
+During the September- December term 2021, students were required to attend some classes in person and others online.

 Classes were selected in advance for in-person or online delivery based on their learning outcomes, course content and suitability for the format in question.
-This model permitted King's Inns to adopt a phased approach to return to campus for students on the Barrister-at-Law degree course, in line with public health restrictions on distancing and masks then in force, while ensuring that the course continued to be delivered to a high standard, without interruption.
-While students are on campus, King's Inns implements a range of health and safety measures, including the use of HEPA filters.
-King's Inns is satisfied that it has continue to deliver professional legal education to the highest possible standards during the pandemic.
+This model permitted King's Inns to adopt a phased approach to return to campus for students on the Barrister-at- Law degree course, in line with public health restrictions on distancing and masks then in force, while ensuring that the course continued to be delivered to a high standard, without interruption.